 You are here

-The Mitch Daniels Early Graduation Scholarship
+Mitch Daniels Early Graduation Scholarship

 The Mitch Daniels Early Graduation Scholarship is an educational benefit for students who graduate from a publicly supported high school at least one year early, after December 31, 2010.
-This one-time scholarship pays $4,000.
-The scholarship may not be used for remedial course work.

-Important: The Mitch Daniels Scholarship rosters are typically not available until November after a student's first term in college.
+IMPORTANT: The Mitch Daniels Scholarship rosters are typically not available until November after a student's first term in college.

 - Must be an Indiana resident and a U.S. Citizen or eligible non-citizen;